 If your air conditioner doesn’t provide dehumidification, the problem may be out of the realm of normal “do-it-yourself” AC repair.
 In general, if your air conditioner does not dehumidify, it can mean that it is too big for the space you are trying to cool.
 When you are choosing an air conditioner, remember – bigger doesn’t always mean better!
 Instead, choose the most effective and efficient air conditioner for you by measuring the space you want to cool and finding an air conditioner designed to fit that space exactly – an air conditioner that is too small will have to work extra hard to cool the whole house, and an air conditioner that is too large will have to constantly switch on and off to keep the temperature stable (and it will not provide dehumidification!).

 If you’ve performed all these steps and you’re still having air conditioner problems, AC repair may be your only option – fortunately if all these things have been corrected, your repair costs should be a lot lower!
-If you need an AC repair expert in Maryland or Washington, DC, call Michael Bonsby Heating & Air Conditioning today!
+If you need an AC repair expert in Maryland or Washington, DC, call Michael Bonsby HVAC & Plumbing today!